ogiogiovictor/microverse_globerry_capstone/README.md

 The Webpage is now deployed using github pages.
 See url link below:
 [live demo]( https://ogiogiovictor.github.io/microverse_globerry_capstone/)

+# Video Link
+The video describe the project and some key code snippets of the projec

 # Authors 👤
 - GitHub: @ogiogiovictor